 The Foundations Course is an experiential training program and participants will be invited to share their own experiences, emotions, memories, triggers and more in the virtual sessions as they feel comfortable.
 During the two in-person weekend breathwork retreats, participants will also be invited to share their own experiences in group preparation and integration sessions led by the breathwork facilitators where course directors and teaching assistants will also be present.
 Participants should be aware that the powerful experiences which can arise during breathwork may involve uncontrolled or unconscious expression of emotional or other sensitive material.
 All participants, facilitators, teachers, teaching assistants and the course directors will be asked to agree to honour the confidentiality of every person present and of any material that is shared, volitionally or otherwise, during the duration of the program.
 Honouring this confidentiality agreement is essential to creating a safe container for all participants taking part.

 - Applications Open On: April 3rd, 2023

 Is there a difference between the application deadline and registration deadline?

 Yes.
-The application deadline is the date and time by which applications for admission to the Psychedelics-Assisted Psychotherapy Program must be received by Michener’s Registrar’s Office.
+The application deadline is the date and time by which applications for admission to the Foundations of Psychedelic Psychotherapy course must be received by Michener’s Registrar’s Office.

 The registration deadline is the date and time by which successful applicants must officially enroll in the program and pay the relevant course fees.
 You will be advised of the registration deadline in your offer of admission.